pra3wa/Thinkful_Data-Science/Unit1_Less2_Proj6_AIRBNB_sf.md

 3.)
 What time of year is the cheapest time to go to San Francisco?
 What about the busiest?

 Answer #1: The cheapest time to go to San Francisco is assumed to be the month with the lowest average listing.
 With this in mind, the cheapest time to go to San Francisco is January, with an average AirBnB listing price of $212.51.
+The next cheapest months are February with an average listing price of $220.81 and December with an average listing price of $222.91.

 ```SQL
 WITH